Bill Prietzel

 William Prietzel (born September 8, 1952) is an American racing driver from Richfield, Wisconsin.
 He has raced in dirt late models, the Mid-American Stock Car Series, SCCA, and had one NASCAR Nationwide Series start in 2012.
 He is nicknamed the "Franklin Flyer" as he lived in Franklin, Wisconsin during his dirt track racing days.

 Racing career

 Dirt racing

 Prietzel began racing in 1973, primarily on dirt tracks.
-His most well-known dirt track accomplishment was winning the 1977 dirt late model track championship at Hales Corners Speedway.
+His most well-known dirt track accomplishment was winning the 1977 sportsman track championship at Hales Corners Speedway.
 He built a late model for an open rules show that was nicknamed the Franklin Flyer; the car featured large wings and it set the track record at Hales Corners.

 Asphalt stock cars and Mid American series

 Prietzel felt that his car was becoming outdated by the early 1990s, so he began tour racing on the asphalt in Mid-American Stock Car Series in 1993.
 In a 2015 interview in Hot Rod magazine, he quoted as saying "The Mid-Am deal looked like an affordable way to go to a bunch of race tracks and have fun."
 Prietel ended up with three Mid American titles (2000, 2003, and 2005).
 In the 2008 Road America Mid American race, he spun out entering the first turn on the first lap and nearly fell down an entire lap in a twelve lap race.
 Prietzel caught up the entire 4 miles of the circuit under caution and passed the entire field to win the race.
 He occasionally runs in an Area Sportsman car at Slinger Super Speedway in the 2010s.